5 out of 6 people found this review helpfulwrite a review of this game

 But don't think that all you need to do is just walk up to a person and kiss him or her.
 Inhabitants have their own preferences, which are anything but easy to discover, and you'll have to work very hard to find the right approach.
 Sometimes you just need to be in the right place at the right time; but more often than not, you'll have to collect items, bits of information, and closely follow the schedule of a character to land a successful kiss.
 There is a fully functioning internal clock in the game; characters have detailed, elaborate schedules, the scenery changes all the time, and the town, despite the somewhat minimalistic graphics, feels vibrant and alive.

 Walking around the town, collecting strange items, learning everything possible about everyone, listening to latest rumors, and trying to solve the mind-boggling kissing tasks can become quite a fascinating experience.
 The game is consistently bizarre and refreshingly different from anything else out there; everything in it seems to serve the same purpose: be weird.
-From the edgy, jazzy music to the impossible character design (everyone is widely disproportional at best, and in many cases only marginally human), hilarious, nearly hysterical "gibberish" voice acting and the devious, purposely illogical, twisted puzzles - every single design element defies tradition and conventions, and challenges the player in many different ways.
+From the edgy, jazzy music to the impossible character design (everyone is widely disproportional at best, and in many cases only marginally human), hilarious, nearly hysterical "gibberish" voice acting and logic-defying puzzles - every single design element rejects tradition and conventions, and challenges the player in different ways.

-To be fair, it's not half as bad as in Endnesia.
+To be fair, it's not as bad as in Endnesia.
 The publishers of the US version included a walkthrough of sorts in the game packaging.
-Unfortunately, it is more than likely than you'll need to consult this walkthrough several times to put an end to aimless wandering and frustrating attempts to do something constructive in the game.
-Obtuse puzzle design has ruined many adventure games, and is close to do this to Chulip as well.
+Unfortunately, it is more than likely than you'll need to consult this walkthrough many times to put an end to aimless wandering and frustrating attempts to do something constructive in the game.
+Obtuse puzzle design has ruined many adventure games, including Chulip.